Levi Strauss Wants To Stretch Its Pockets With Second Go At IPO

 Levi Strauss also said that while it's "actively focused" on the thing it's most well-known for — men's jeans and pants — it wants to reshape its reputation, hoping to start selling more tops — like shirts, fleece sweatshirts, trucker jackets — and women's clothes.

-The company said it's top seller of men's jeans in the U.S., France, Mexico and the United Kingdom.
-It said 45 percent of its revenue now comes comes from Europe and Asia — and the jean maker wants to grow its presence in China, India and Brazil.
+The company said it's the top seller of men's jeans in the U.S., France, Mexico and the United Kingdom.
+It said 45 percent of its revenue now comes from Europe and Asia — and the jean-maker wants to grow its presence in China, India and Brazil.